-Readiness for Postsecondary Education
+Readiness for Career and Professional Education

-Many of Florida graduates do not master the college preparatory curriculum prior to graduation and enrollment in postsecondary education.
-They are often ill-prepared for postsecondary education, as evidenced by the high percentage of students requiring remediation in college.
+Many Florida graduates do not master the rigorous curriculum that prepares students for both the workplace and enrollment in a technical center, community college, or a university prior to high school graduation.
+They are often ill-prepared for subsequent enrollment, as evidenced by the high percentage of students requiring remediation in college.
 While 93 percent of state university first-time-in-college students (FTICs) are "ready" in reading, writing and mathematics, only 37 percent of community college FTICs are ready in all three areas.
-Currently, only about half of Florida's high school graduates take the preparatory curriculum-a curriculum that assures readiness-for admission to a Florida state university.
+Currently, only about half of Florida's high school graduates take the rigorous curriculum that assures readiness for admission to a Florida state university.

-The research clearly shows that students who have taken an academic college preparatory curriculum are much more like to enroll in and to succeed in postsecondary education.
+The research clearly shows students who have taken a college preparatory curriculum are much more likely to enroll and succeed in postsecondary education.
 Recent analysis by CEPRI on the postsecondary success of a high school graduating class demonstrates this finding.
-In Postsecondary Progression of 1993-94 Florida Public High School Graduates: 2002 Update, CEPRI reported that the seven year bachelor's degree graduation rate for students who had taken a college preparatory curriculum was significantly higher (49 percent) than for those student who had not (19 percent).
-And the skills and competencies gained through a college preparatory curriculum are becoming essential for all students, not just those who are on a fast track to a bachelor's degree.
+In Postsecondary Progression of 1993-94 Florida Public High School Graduates: 2002 Update, CEPRI reported the seven year bachelor's degree graduation rate for students who had taken a college preparatory curriculum was significantly higher (49 percent) than for those student who had not (19 percent).

-The American Diploma Project, a joint project of the The Education Trust, Achieve, Inc., and the Thomas B. Fordham Foundation, recently released a report, Ready or Not: Creating a High School Diploma That Counts, intended to guide states in developing a plan to reconnect the expectations of students and employers with the curriculum that is necessary for successful careers.
-As noted in the report, "Re-establishing the value of the diploma will require the creation of an inextricable link between high school exit expectations and the intellectual challenges that graduates invariably will face in credit-bearing college courses or in high-performance, high-growth jobs."
+The skills and competencies gained through a rigours curriculum are becoming essential for all students, not just those who are on a fast track to a bachelor's degree.
+The American Diploma Project, a joint project of The Education Trust, Achieve, Inc., and the Thomas B. Fordham Foundation, recently released a report, Ready or Not: Creating a High School Diploma That Counts, intended to guide states in developing a plan to reconnect the expectations of students and employers with the curriculum that is necessary for successful careers.
+As noted in the report, "Reestablishing the value of the diploma will require the creation of an inextricable link between high school exit expectations and the intellectual challenges that graduates invariably will face in credit-bearing college courses or in high-performance, high-growth jobs."

-Lack of Meaningful Career Guidance
+Meaningful Career Guidance

-While aspirations for postsecondary education are high, many students are not prepared to enter postsecondary education based on the curricular choices that they have made in high school.
+While their aspirations are high for entry into college, many students are not prepared to enter postsecondary education based on the curricular choices they have made in high school.
 Nationally, the percentage of seniors who plan to attend a four year college has increased from 34 percent to more than 50 percent from 1972 to 1992.
 However, many do not have realistic expectations of what it takes to be successful in college and are not aware of all of their options.

 Meaningful career and academic advice is probably not available to students in ways that make a difference.
-Based on data available for the 2001-02 school year, the statewide high school counselor to student ratio is 364 to 1.
+Based on data available for the 2001-02 school year, the statewide student to high school counselor ratio is 364 to 1.
 The ratios at some high schools were as high as 500 or 600 to 1.
 It is impossible for counselors to provide adequate advice to such large numbers of students.